 Learn something new every day More Info... by email

 Labor laws are laws which are designed to protect workers.
-Someone who specializes in labor law is known as a labor lawyer.
-Many nations around the world have labor laws, which vary widely in scope and complexity, and enforcement of such laws is also quite variable.
+Many nations around the world have laws of this type, which vary widely in scope and complexity, and enforcement of such laws is also quite variable.
 Consumers who are concerned about working conditions and worker safety may actively seek out products made in countries with more stringent labor laws.